foppa23/portfolio/content/docs/index.md

   a URL's query string like `?some-variable=my-value`) and HTTP POST (i.e. data of a submitted form) parameters.
 This allows you to implement things like pagination, tags and categories, dynamic pages, and even more - with pure Twig!
-Simply head over to our [introductory page for accessing HTTP parameters][FeaturesHttpParams] for details.
+Simply head over to our <a href="http://picocms.org/in-depth/features/http-params/" class="a-link">introductory page for accessing HTTP parameters</a> for details.

 ### Plugins

 #### Plugins for users

-Officially tested plugins can be found at http://picocms.org/plugins/, but there are many awesome third-party plugins out there!
-A good start point for discovery is [our Wiki][WikiPlugins].
+Officially tested plugins can be found at <a href="http://picocms.org/plugins/" class="a-link">picocms.org/plugins/</a>, but there are many awesome third-party plugins out there!
+A good start point for discovery is <a href="https://github.com/picocms/Pico/wiki/Pico-Plugins" class="a-link">our Wiki</a>.

 Pico makes it very easy for you to add new features to your website using plugins.
-Just like Pico, you can install plugins either using [Composer][] (e.g. `composer require phrozenbyte/pico-file-prefixes`), or manually by uploading the plugin's file (just for small plugins consisting of a single file, e.g. `PicoFilePrefixes.php`) or directory (e.g. `PicoFilePrefixes`) to your `plugins` directory.
+Just like Pico, you can install plugins either using <a href="https://getcomposer.org/" class="a-link">Composer</a> (e.g. `composer require phrozenbyte/pico-file-prefixes`), or manually by uploading the plugin's file (just for small plugins consisting of a single file, e.g. `PicoFilePrefixes.php`) or directory (e.g. `PicoFilePrefixes`) to your `plugins` directory.
 We always recommend you to use Composer whenever possible,